lasmco/lasmco/README.md

 - 👋 Hi, I’m @lasmco
 - 👀 I’m interested in data science and analytics
 - 🌱 I’m currently learning python, R, & SQL
-- 💞️ I’m looking to collaborate on business problems
+- 💞️ I’m looking to collaborate on problems that can make a difference in early stage companies or in other projects where quantitative analysis is needed.
 - 📫 How to reach me ... e@lasm.co

 <!---